 While it is reasonable to expect some inflation when bidding for new capacity, it is not possible to forecast inflationary pressures at the level currently being witnessed.
 This modification is only intended to apply where inflation is beyond a level which could reasonably be managed by participants.
-As such, we are proposing that any adjustment to capacity payments will discount the 2% target rate of inflation which was applied in the SEM Committee's December 2021 decision to amend price caps.
+As such, we are proposing that any adjustment to capacity payments will discount the 2% target rate of inflation which was applied in the SEM Committee's December 2021 decision to amend price caps.a target rate of indexation representing indexation applied to the Auction Price Cap (i.e., 2% in the upcoming T-4 auction).

 Tynagh believes that this proposal is consistent with wider policy developments made in order to address inflation.
 In December 2021, the SEM Committee announced that the auction price cap would be inflated by 2% per annum for the period 2022-2025.
 While this is a positive development, we believe it does not do enough to address the risk of inflation on new capacity.
 Firstly, the 2% inflation per annum is used to reflect the standard target level of inflation for Ireland.
-To address the exposure of new capacity it would be more practical to consider specific construction-related indices for inflation (e.g., Tender Price Index which was 6% in H2 2021).
-This would be a more accurate representation of the price movements that new projects are exposed to.
+To address the exposure of new capacity it would be more practical to consider specific construction related indices for inflation (e.g., Tender Price Index which was 6% in H2 2021).
+This would be a more accurate representation of the price movements that new projects are exposed to Inflation will be measured based on Consumer Price Index (CPI).

-Secondly, while adjustments to the Auction Price Cap may seek to address new capacity for upcoming auctions, it does not address the risk faced by projects which have already secured a contract and will continue to face inflation between now and the construction completion date.
+Secondly, while adjustments to the Auction Price Cap may seek to address new capacity New Capacity for upcoming auctions, it does not address the risk faced by projects which have already secured a contract and will continue to face inflation between now and the construction completion datdate and ongoing ongoing for the duration of the contract.e..
 This modification, if accepted, will help to protect projects from such instances by adjusting capacity payments as calculated in the Trading and Settlement Code.
+We believe that securing the New Capacity currently in the pipeline will mitigate the risk of needing emergency generation in the short-term, at significant cost to consumers.